bookingactivities/booking-activities/readme.txt

 = 1.7.0 alpha 1 - 2018/12/09 =
 * Feature - Redirect to a URL when you click on an event or when you submit a booking form
 * Feature - Redirect to a product page when you click on an event or when you submit a booking form
+* Feature - Backup, archive and restore old bookings and events
 * Dev - Prefill a booking form thanks to URL parameters

 = 1.6.2 =